deptagency/algomart/README.md

 When an end-user registers through the site, a user account record is created via the API and a new Algorand wallet is generated on their behalf.
 That wallet's mnemonic key is encrypted via a secret PIN code the end-user provides upon sign-up.

 An authenticated end-user can then engage in user flows that allow them to acquire Packs (again, containing one or more minted NFTs).
 In the case of a monetary transaction, an end-user can enter their credit card information.
 Upon submission, this information will be validated and processed via Circle's Payments API.
-Upon a valid confirmation, the API then transfers the assets to the user's wallet.
+Upon a valid confirmation, the API then mints and transfers the assets to the user's wallet.

 ## 🚧 Pre-release